-Unless they truly made a bundle, this big deduction means that most children won’t have to pay taxes.
-If they had federal taxes withheld, and earned under $5,700, they’ll get it all back.
-Children are able to itemize their deductions for charitable donations and other items using Schedule A just like adults, but for most, it’s easier and smarter to use the standard deduction.
+This big deduction means that most children won’t have to pay taxes.
+In other words, if your child had federal taxes withheld and earned less than the regular standard deduction amount, they’ll get it all back.
+Children are also able to itemize their deductions for charitable donations and other items using Schedule A just like adults, but for most, it’s easier and smarter to use the standard deduction.

 Who Can File the Return?

-The answer to this question is really up to you, as a parent.
 Interestingly, there are no official age guidelines defining who can sign and file a tax return.
-If your child is able to understand the instructions, and fill out the return, then by all means, have them do so.
-Since they’ll be using the same 1040 IRS tax form (or the 1040A or 1040EZ, if you prefer) that you would use for yourself, it will be easy for you to assist them.
+If your children are able to understand the instructions and fill out the return, then by all means, have them do so.
+Since they have to use the same 1040 IRS tax form (or the 1040A or 1040EZ, if you prefer) that you would use for yourself, it will be easy for you to assist them.
 Children can also itemize their deductions using Schedule A. This can be an excellent opportunity to teach your kids about money management and the process of filing taxes.

 If they’re old enough, children can be responsible for filing the return themselves.
 Just remember, they will be responsible for any penalties that might occur.
-This legal liability could become a problem if the IRS finds problems with the return (i.e. tax audit red flags).
+This legal liability could become a problem if the IRS finds problems with the return.
 They can refuse to divulge information or discuss any problems with you if your name is not signed, or at least noted somewhere on the form.